DeepRank/deeprank/docs/tutorial.rst

 >>> 	'atomic_densities' : {'CA':3.5,'N':3.5,'O':3.5,'C':3.5},
 >>> }

-Here we specify that we want 30 points in each direction with distance of 1 Angs between each points.
-We must also here sepcify the atomic densities we want.
-While atomic densities are really a feature of the conformation, they do not require any precalculation unlike, the other features calculated above.
+Here we specify that we want 30 points in each direction with a distance of 1 Angs between each point.
+We must also here specify the atomic densities we want.
+While atomic densities are actually a feature of the conformation, they do not require any precalculation, unlike the other features calculated above.
 Hence they can be directly specified in the ``grid_info``.
 We will see how to create a feature calculator that does the same job below to illustrate the creation of new features.
 We are now able to map all the features we have calculated on the grid.
 This is simply done with the method call:

 >>> database.map_features(grid_info,try_sparse=True)

 By setting ``try_sparse`` to True the code will try to store the 3D maps as a built-in sparse format.
-This can seriously reduce the disck space required by the datase.
+This can seriously reduce the disk space required by the dataset.
 As a result you must have now a file called ``1ak4.hdf5`` that contains all the data of the 10 decoys located in ``1AK4/decoys/``.
 You can easily explore this file and visualized the data using the DeepXplorer interface (https://github.com/DeepRank/DeepXplorer).

 Adding Features/Targets
 -------------------------

-Suppose you've finised creating a huge database and you jusr realize you forgot to compute a specific feature or target.
-Do you have to recompute everything ?
+Suppose you've finised creating a huge database and you just realize you forgot to compute a specific feature or target.
+Do you have to recompute everything?
 Well that would be silly.
-You can add features and targets to an existing database very simply:
+You can add features and targets to an existing database in a very simple way:

 >>> h5file = '1ak4.hdf5'
 >>> database = DataGenerator(compute_targets  = ['deeprank.targets.binary_class'],